Parc national des Hautes‑Gorges-

 • closed

 A comprehensive food service offers local Charlevoix products.
-Why not treat yourself to a delicious smoked salmon panini, a smoked pork sandwich, or smoked trout pasta, topped off by a beer from the Charlevoix microbrewery?
+Why not treat yourself to a delicious smoked salmon panini, a smoked pork sandwich, or a plate of Charlevoix tourtière, topped off by a beer from the Charlevoix microbrewery?
 We’re looking forward to your visit!
 Other services: convenience store, dining room, outdoor terrace, Boutique Nature and locker rental.
-The food service is closed from October 10, 2023 to May 17, 2024.
+The food service is open from May 18 to October 14, 2024.

 Important: The days and hours of operation of the Draveur Visitors Centre may vary without notice due to a lack of staff.